tillchen/personal-website/content/posts/2019-05-12-Python-Notes.md

 5. `type()` gives the type of the object.

-6. `bool()` returns False if it's False/0/empty/None; it returns True if it's not empty.
+6. `bool()` returns False if it"s False/0/empty/None; it returns True if it"s not empty.

 7. Generator is surrounded by parentheses: (it produces one item at a time, unlike listcomp that produces all data at once)